normal-computing/fuji-web/CONTRIBUTING_KNOWLEDGE.md

 ## Submitting Your Contribution

 Please check out the [Contribution Guide](CONTRIBUTING.md).
 Share your testing process and results in your pull request to help reviewers understand the impact of your contribution.
-Specifically, describe how the new knowledge help WebWand acheive something it previously cannot perform correctly.
+Specifically, describe how the new knowledge help Fuji-Web acheive something it previously cannot perform correctly.